ouyangnann/iTPGTN-former/README.md

 ## Usage
  ## Dataset Preparation:

-  **Download the required datasets.
+  **First, download the required datasets.
 See data/readme.md.**

-  Prepare datasets using the following scripts:
+  Then, process the dataset using the following command:

   MATE-LA and PEMS-04:
   ```bash